Mazda6 Tourer estate (2012-2022) review - Interior & comfort

 The car’s supportive seats are very comfortable, and there’s plenty of adjustment so finding a good driving position is easy.
 Standard adaptive cruise control also makes the Mazda excellent for long motorway journeys.

 The Mazda6 has a sporty dashboard design that puts most of the emphasis on the dials behind the steering wheel.
 Overall, interior quality is good, but certain materials used fall below the quality of those found in the more expensive BMW 3 Series and recent improvements to boost quality have only gone as far as a new steering wheel and some chrome highlights.
 It’s still attractively designed, though, with an intuitive layout.

-SE-L Lux Nav+ has the same 17-inch alloy wheels but adds leather upholstery (heated in the front), a heated steering wheel, a reversing camera and power-adjustable front seats.
-Sport Nav+ has stylish 19-inch alloys, extra chrome trim and LED daytime running lights.
-It also features upgraded headlights, keyless entry, a wiper de-icer and an 11-speaker Bose sound system.
+Sport has stylish 19-inch alloys, extra chrome trim and LED daytime running lights.
+It also features upgraded headlights, leather upholstery, a reversing camera, electrically powered and heated front seats, keyless entry, a wiper de-icer and an 11-speaker Bose sound system.